projects carried out

 The bright and distinctive wax prints are generally regarded as African fabrics, while there is nothing African about them, be it in their production technique, their design, their manufacture or their commercial marketing.
 The history of wax prints is an emblematic tale of commercial domination that began in the middle of 19th century and continues down to today.
 It is also a tale of the – to put it mildly – transfer of the skills of the Indonesian batik tradition to Dutch textile manufacturing.
 The specific wax technique used today by the Dutch company Vlisco, and many others, was traditionally developed in Java, Indonesia and brought to the shores of Africa in a grand project of commercial expansion.

-Ever since I came across the Nigerian conceptual artist Yinka Shonibare MBE's work in the early 1990s, I have been very interested in developing a curatorial project that would look at the historical background and contemporary meaning of Dutch wax prints in the light of the multiple readings that they provide today.
+Ever since I came across the Nigerian conceptual artist Yinka Shonibare's work in the early 1990s, I have been very interested in developing a curatorial project that would look at the historical background and contemporary meaning of Dutch wax prints in the light of the multiple readings that they provide today.
 My interest lies in the interlacements of colonial ideas, cultural perceptions and the construction of identitarian attributes.
 It has always been a mystery for me how, unlike France or Great Britain, The Netherlands has achieved an almost total erasure of active knowledge about its colonial enterprise.
 The colonial discourse on the common (market) places of history hardly ever refers to The Netherlands; and this is even more pronounced in Africa, despite the evidence of South Africa.

 While the French and the Brits get more than their share, one rarely hears the Dutch mentioned.
 I was intrigued by this, especially when you look at how an iconic Dutch product has become the defining metaphor for African design, fashion and expression that symbolizes identitarian “authenticity” within Africa, and in the eyes of those looking at it: wax prints (also commonly called Hollandaise, in its high-end version).
 It is both a fake, and nevertheless a true sign of Africanness worldwide.